drceric/reactnd-project-myreads-starter/README.md

 for you to use with your app.
 |-- package.json - npm package manager file.
 It's unlikely that you'll need to modify this.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

-## Demo